alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 # Welcome to Typing Rust

-I learn best by doing things.
-That means physicially typing code examples when I'm learning a new programming language.
-I'm buliding this site to do that with Rust.
+Hi.
+I'm Alan and I learn by doing.
+When it comes to new programming languages, that means physically typing in examples.
+I'm buliding this site to do just that with Rust.

 The site is made of example source code blocks like this:

 #### SOURCE CODE